Australian PM wants to ask China's Xi to lift trade barriers

 Beijing had banned minister-to-minister contacts and imposed a series of official and unofficial trade barriers on products including wine, coal, beef, seafood and barley in recent years that cost Australian exporters 20 billion Australian dollars ($13 billion) a year.

+“We obviously will be attending the same conferences, or at least two of them (G-20 and APEC) over the next nine days.
+And I would welcome a meeting if it occurs over that time,” Albanese said.

+China lifting economic sanctions was the first priority in returning to normal relations, he said.

 “We have some AU$20 billion of economic sanctions against Australia.
-That is not in Australia’s interest in terms of our jobs and the economy, but it’s also not in China’s interest.”
-Albanese told reporters.
+That is not in Australia’s interest in terms of our jobs and the economy, but it’s also not in China’s interest,” Albanese said.

 “Australia has world class products — in seafood, in meat, in wine, in other products that we export to China.
 It’s in China’s interest to receive those products, it’s in Australia’s interest to export them.
 So I’m very hopeful — we’ll continue to put our case that these sanctions are not justified, that they need to be removed,” Albanese added.